roadfromatoz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

 As a first step, I decided to convert the images to grayscale because grayscale should sufficiently capture images features and make the network easier to train.
-I also added a normalization step to map pixels from [min, max] to [0, 1], making pixel distribution more uniform across the entire datasets.
+I also added a normalization step: contrast-limited adaptive histogram equalization to make the pixel value distibution more uniform while not overamplifying contrast.

-Here is an example of a traffic sign image before, after grayscale, after both grayscale and norm.
+Here is an example of a traffic sign image before, after grayscale, after both grayscale and clahe.
-![image preprocessing][image5]
+![grayscale and norm][image4]

+I also add a random translation (up to +/-10%), rotation (up to +/- 5 degrees) and scaling (0.9 to 1.1).
+Here is a before and after comparison of [+3, -3] pixel translation, followed by 5 degree rotation and a scaling of 1.1.
+![translation/rotation/scaling][image5]

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)